FabricMC/fabric-docs/develop/entities/effects.md

   - tao0lu
 ---

-Status effects, also known as effects, are a condition that can affect an entity.
+Status effects, also known as mob effects or simply effects, are a condition that can affect an entity.
 They can be positive, negative or neutral in nature.
 The base game applies these effects in various ways such as food, potions etc.

 The `/effect` command can be used to apply effects on an entity.

-## Custom Status Effects {#custom-status-effects}
+## Custom Mob Effects {#custom-mob-effects}

 In this tutorial we'll add a new custom effect called _Tater_ which gives you one experience point every game tick.